leogm360/shell-scripts-miscellaneous/README.md

-# My Scripts
+# Shell Scripts Miscellaneous

-Contains my shell scripts.
+Contains a miscellaneous of 💲hell scripts with multiples features,